nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Sep 22 2022)
+### Joke of the day (Fri Sep 23 2022)
 <!-- joke -->
->Contrary to popular belief, there is indeed enough Chuck Norris to go around.
+>Chuck Norris uses a night light.
+Not because Chuck Norris is afraid of the dark, but the dark is afraid of Chuck Norris.
 <!-- /joke -->

-*Last update: Thu, 22 Sep 2022 00:59:07 GMT*
+*Last update: Fri, 23 Sep 2022 01:02:46 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)